Restaurant guest feedback ON THE LINE HERO

 Repurpose Social Media Praise

-You can use the social media conversation to capture one of the most powerful forms of marketing: user-generated content.
+You can use social media conversation to capture one of the most powerful forms of marketing: user-generated content.
 Social media is full of pictures of diners’ favorite dishes and restaurants, Instagrammed and ready for any marketer to re-use for their own purposes.
 Comment on the post or send them a direct message thanking them for sharing and asking if you can repost their picture.

 “When people are reading a review, they assume it is objective.
 We found that reviews are not always as objective as we thought.
 Time and space distance is going to bias someone's evaluation of certain experiences.”